letsencrypt/cp-cps/CP-CPS.md

 See Section 2.2 of this document for Root and Subordinate CA certificate publication information.

 All Subscriber Certificates are made available to Subscribers via the ACME protocol.

-For each Subscriber Certificate issuance, ISRG signs a Precertificate and submits it to a selection of Certificate Transparency logs.
-Upon successful submission, ISRG attempts to issue a certificate that matches the Precertificate (per RFC 6962 Section 3.1) and embeds at least two of the resulting Signed Certificate Timestamps (SCTs).
-ISRG submits the resulting final certificate to a selection of Certificate Transparency logs on a best-effort basis.
+They are also submitted to Certificate Transparency logs on a best-effort basis.

 ISRG does not guarantee issuance of a final certificate for every Precertificate.